mazonos/mazonos.com/README.md

 ## Translate
 Help us to translate the site!

-To facilitate translation popular and easy-to-read formats were used, these being *markdown*, *json* and *yaml*.
+To facilitate translation popular and easy-to-read formats were used, these being *markdown* and *yaml*.
 Inside `src/content/` are found the folders corresponding to each available language.
-Each language has a file named `data.json` it contains the data shared between all pages of the site, another `.md` files match the pages themselves.
+Each language has a file named `data.yml` it contains the data shared between all pages of the site, another `.md` files match the pages themselves.
 To add a new language just copy the folder with the reference language (of your preference) and then edit the files of your content.

 ## Contribute